Former Alberta teacher accused of sexually assaulting students found dead on Quadra Island

 Published Thursday, February 25, 2021 8:20AM PST Last Updated Thursday, February 25, 2021 10:25AM PST

-Former Calgary teacher Michael Gregory, seen in the 1989-90 John Ware Junior High School yearbook, who was facing 17 charges of sexual assault and sexual exploitation for incidents alleged to have occurred over several years with six different victims who were students at the time has been found dead.
+Former Calgary teacher Michael Gregory, seen in the 1989-90 John Ware Junior High School yearbook, was facing 17 charges related to sexual assault and sexual exploitation against students at the time he was found dead in February 2021.
 (Supplied)

 A former Alberta teacher recently charged with 17 sexual offences against students was found dead on Quadra Island in B.C. on Monday.

 Michael Andreassen Gregory, 57, is accused of sexually exploiting six junior high students between 1999 and 2005.